 Physical control should only be necessary after all other strategies have been used.
 Every effort will be made to secure the presence of other staff before applying restraint.
-This school accepts the County Guidelines for the Physical Restraint of Pupils.
+One member of staff has received Team Teach restraint training.
+This school accepts the County Guidelines for the Use of Reasonable Force.